atteneder/glTFast/README.md

 # glTFast

-*Note: This project is in an early development state!*

-glTFast is a Unity Plug-In for loading glTF 3D files at runtime with focus on small build footprint and speed.
+glTFast is a Unity Plug-In for loading glTF 3D files at runtime with focus speed.

-If you like this project, go ahead and:
+This means fast startup (due to small build footprint) and fast parsing/decoding.

+## Missing features

+This project is in an early development state and some things are (deliberately) missing:

+* no binary glb files with external buffers
+* no regular (JSON based) glTFs
+* no animation
+* no glTF 1.0 backwards compatibility

+See details on missing features in the [issues](./issues) section.

+## Roadmap / Priorities

+Besides speed, the focus at the moment is on users that:

+* control the content (are able to generate compatible glb files)
+* use it for static content (no animation, skinning or morphing)

+I try to keep an up-to-date, detailed roadmap in the [milestones](./milestones) section.

+## Get involved

+Contributions like ideas, comments, critique, bug reports, pull requests are highly appreciated.
+Feel free to get in contact if you consider using or improving glTFast.

+Also, you can show your appreciation and...

 [![Buy me a coffee](https://az743702.vo.msecnd.net/cdn/kofi1.png?v=0)](https://ko-fi.com/C0C3BW7G)